-If you’re experiencing a Keurig only making a partial cup, or a Keurig only makes a partial cup, or even your Keurig only filling half cup, you’re not alone.
+If you’re experiencing a Keurig only making a partial cup, a Keurig only making a partial cup, or even your Keurig only filling half cup, you’re not alone.

 This is a common issue that many Keurig users face, but don’t worry, there are several things that you can do to troubleshoot this problem.

 Some common issues that can cause a Keurig coffee maker problems not brewing full cups include a blocked needle, low water level in the reservoir, or a clogged diaphragm valve at the bottom of the water reservoir.

 If you’re wondering why your Keurig only brews a small amount or my Keurig only brews half a cup, it’s important to follow the troubleshooting steps outlined in this article to fix the issue.

 Check The needles that punctures the k-Cups

 First, check to see if there is anything blocking the needles.

 There are two needles that punctures the K-Cup and allows the water to flow through.
 One is at the top of the lid and one is at the bottom(be careful not to poke yourself).

 If there is something blocking the needles, it will not puncture the pod properly and will not make a full cup of coffee.
 The video below explains how to clean the needles, I usually use tooth pick or paperclip to clear mine out.

 Check to see if the water reservoir is full.
 On some Keurig machines, the reservoir is on the back of the machine, and it may be hard to see the amount of water in the machine.
 Also, some Keurig’s have a water sensor that prevents you from making coffee if the water is too low, so If it is not, then refill it and try again.